Professor of the Social & Critical Histories of Art

 AHRC 4-year research project Concentrationary Memories: The Politics of Resistance with Max Silverman exploring the totalitarianism, aesthetic opposition and the seepage of the totalitarian into popular culture (cinema, video games, science fiction) Books forthcoming: Concentrationary Cinema: Close Reading Night and Fog edited with Max Silverman; Concentrationary Memories; Concentrationary Art

-Matrixial Aesthetics and the Post-Catastrophic
+Matrixial Aesthetics and the Post-Catastrophic in visual and other cultural practices

 Beyond Words: Representation at the Limits After History: Culture after Auschwitz : Painting/Film and the Shoah.
 Trauma and Cultural Memory.
 Moving between painting and cinema, this work is part of a developing project examining the interface between feminine alterity and Jewish otherness in Heleno-Christian culture – using its catastrophic real ization in the Shoah as the point of radical rupture which projects us into uncharted relations to representation, spatialisation, temporality, trauma, the body and its representations.
 Major projects in place with several publications on the work of Bracha Lichtenberg Ettinger, Vera Frenkel, Judith Tucker, Lily Markiewicz, Alfredo Jaar, Rethinking the Legacy of Aby Warburg in Contemporary Cultural Analysis.
 Developing an international network to develop a critical dictionary of Warburgian concepts to enhance the teaching and study of Warburg’s legacy in art history, postcolonial, visual and cultural studies.